Career Timeline of Simone Biles: Major Achievements and Milestones

 2018: World Team Selection Camp

-In October 2018, Simone Biles participated in the World Team Selection Camp, placing first in the all-around, vault, and floor exercise.
-She debuted a new vault and was subsequently named to the team for the 2018 World Championships.
+In October 2018, Biles participated in the World Team Selection Camp.
+She placed first in the all-around as well as first in vault and floor exercise.
+She debuted a new vault, and was named to the team to compete at the 2018 World Championships.

 February 2019: Laureus World Sports Award

-In February 2019, Simone Biles was named the Laureus World Sports Award winner in the category of Sportswoman of the Year for the second time.
+In February 2019, it was announced that Simone Biles was named Laureus World Sports Award in the category of Sportswoman of the Year for the second time.

 In November 2019, Simone Biles won the People's Choice Award for The Game Changer of 2019.

-In 2019, Simone Biles became the individual all-around champion, floor exercise champion, balance beam champion, and vault champion at the World Championships.
-She also became a member of the gold medal-winning United States team.
+In 2019, Simone Biles became the all-around champion, floor exercise champion, vault champion, and balance beam champion and was part of the gold medal winning United States team at the World Championships.

 2019: Associated Press Female Athlete of the Year and Champion of Champions